 We must also point out that this software is completely free, unlike a few of the alternative choices.
 That is not something to dismiss lightly.

 The benchmarks themselves are overall relatively fast.
 If you want to run several tests to find an average, you will be able to do it in less than half an hour.
-It can be annoying and tiresome having to wait hours for a few benchmarks to be completed.
+It can be annoying and tiring having to wait hours for a few benchmarks to be completed.

 3DMark